GlidingWeb/IgcWebview2/README.md

-# FlightView
+# IGCWebview2

-This application is a work in progress intended to be a port to a modularised version of [IGCWebView](https://github.com/GlidingWeb/IGCWebView), intended to improve load times and simplify maintenance.
+This repository started as a port of  [IGCWebView](https://github.com/GlidingWeb/IGCWebView), intended to improve load times and simplify maintenance.
+It has now replaced the original IGCWebview repository for all future development.
+It holds the code for the current version of  IGC WebView, which can be found at  http://glidingweb.org.

-*IGC Web View* is an IGC viewer written in JavaScript and HTML 5, which is able to run in any modern Web browser.
-It draws the glider's flight path onto an interactive map, using the [Google Maps Javascript API](https://developers.google.com/maps/documentation/javascript/), and also plots a graph of altitude against time.
+*IGC Web View2* is an IGC viewer written in JavaScript and HTML 5, which is able to run in any modern Web browser.
+It loads in files which have been recorded on a logger carried in a glider in the standard .igc format and loads it onto an interactive map, using the [Google Maps Javascript API](https://developers.google.com/maps/documentation/javascript/), and also plots a graph of altitude against time.
 The responsive layout adjusts itself to fit any screen size, from a large widescreen monitor to a small laptop or even a smartphone.

 The application also makes some use of php, and a server side MySQL database containing data on controlled airspace.
 The structure of this database is documented in the data_structure.txt file.